 When any damages are made because of the owner’s actions (or lack of action), then an auto transport company will call and state that they are not responsible for the damages and that they cannot cover them.
 At this point, many customers dispute it, but if this was listed in the contract, there is not much you can do.
-The best thing to do is before the transport even begins and ask for what the auto transport needs you to do.
+The best thing to do is before the transport even begins and ask for what the auto transport needs you to do and prepare your vehicle for transport.
 Get the measurements on your vehicle done correctly so that you the auto transport company can give you a list of services that best fit your vehicle.

 Whose Fault Is It?

 There are times that you do not know whose fault the damage is or who must pay up.
 These cases are the rarest cases, but they are also the most time consuming and the most stressful.
 Both parties would want to deny that they are responsible for the damages because an auto transport company would not want to have a bad review and lose customers and the owner does not want to have to pay thousands.
 All we can say is that if you do all the prior working of checking your vehicle and do what the auto transport company wants you to do, then it will be almost impossible for an auto transport company to put the blame on you.